mukeenanyafiq/PocketMine-MP-Installation/README.md

 Linux:
 - 32-bit OS Linux
-- "Didn't installed "git" and "python" packages
+- Didn't installed "git" and "python" packages

 ### How to Install Basic Packages Termux
 1. On the end of the setup, you will be ended up with this message: `Start install the basics Termux packages? [y/n]:`